-Final indicator score = (max - weighted overall length of residence requirement) / (max-min)
+Final indicator score ANAT06a = (max - overall weighted duration of required residence Q) / (max-min)

-Once we have considered allowed interruptions and permanent residence requirements, the weighted overall residence required in our sample ranges from 3 to 20 years.
-Belgium has the shortest residency requirement of any country in our sample and receives a score of 1 for ANATO6a.
+Once we have considered allowed interruptions and permanent residence requirements, the weighted overall residence required in our sample for 2011 ranges from 3 to 20 years.

+Belgium, with the shortest residency requirement of any country in our 2011 sample therefore receives a score of 1 for ANAT06a.
 Applicants can apply for naturalisation after three years of residence in Belgium.
 Neither continuous nor permanent residence is required.
-At the other end of the scale is Moldova, which scores 0 for ANATO6a.
+Q for Belgium is 3.
+At the other end of the scale is Moldova, which scores 0 for ANAT06a.
 In Moldova, an individual must reside in the country habitually, uninterruptedly, and with a permanent residence permit for 10 years prior to the application for naturalisation.
 The weighted overall length of the residence requirement for Moldova is therefore